Grupo-Abraxas/react-bpmn-modeler/README.md

   }
 ```

-* **onTaskDocumentationTarget:** It is a function that is executed when you click on the document icon in the side pad of a task element, it accepts a function that receives as event parameter of the selected element. **\***
+* **onTaskDocumentationClick:** It is a function that is executed when you click on the document icon in the side pad of a task element, it accepts a function that receives as event parameter of the selected element. **\***

 *event.detail* returns